shreya-nandy/Mini-Project-1/readme.md

 2. Save the source code as:
    'snake_water_gun.py'
 3. Open terminal / command prompt in the project folder
-4. Run the script:
+4. Run the script: python snake_water_gun.py
-'sh
-python snake_water_gun.py
-'
 5. Enter your choice when prompted:
    * 's' or 'S' → Snake
    * 'g' or 'G' → Gun
    * 'w' or 'W' → Water